vercel/swr-site/pages/advanced/cache.en-US.md

 For instance if the provider is a Map instance, you'll be able to access the used keys through provider by using `Map.prototype.keys()`.

 <Callout emoji="🚨" background="bg-red-200 dark:text-gray-800">
-  You shouldn't write to cache, instead always use mutate to keep the state and cache consistent.
+  In most cases, you shouldn't directly manipulate cached data.
+Instead always use mutate to keep the state and cache consistent.
 </Callout>

-## Manipulate Cache
+### `mutate`

-The usage of mutate is similar with usage described in `Mutation` section.
-For instance, if you want to revalidate keys.
+The usage of the `mutate` function returned by `createCache`, is similar to the global `mutate` function described on the [Mutation page](/docs/mutation), but bound to the specific cache provider.
+For instance, if you want to revalidate some keys from the given cache:

 ```jsx
 const { cache, mutate } = createCache(new Map());